 Within the PCB 3D Movie Editor panel, only the Name and Duration fields for a key frame are visible and editable (with the exception of the duration for the first key frame).
 To change the view of the board for an existing key frame - in terms of zoom and/or orientation - you'll need to make those changes to the board in the design space then update the key frame with that new information.
 To do this:

 - In the PCB 3D Movie Editor panel, select the key frame you want to modify.
 The board will display in the design space in accordance with the attributes for that key frame.

 - Change the view of the board as required in the PCB editor.

 - Once the board is set in the required 'pose,' select Update in the Key Frame () drop-down beneath the key frame list area.

 The selected key frame will be updated with the new 'snapshot' of the board.

 If your board is rigid-flex and it has a folding sequence defined, you can also include the fold/unfold action in your PCB 3D movie.
 To do this:

-- Position the board as usual and set the fold state as required by sliding the Fold State slider on the PCB panel - the slider is available when the panel is configured in its Layer Stack Regions mode.
+- Position the board as usual and set the fold state as required by sliding the Fold State slider on the PCB panel - the slider is available when the panel is configured in its Layer Stack Regions mode (see the animation below).